 The free water ballast technique producing pressure variation is very effective in pressuring sea water and provokes the reverse osmosis principle.

-The anchorage system, in particular the peripheral fastening of the mooring line to the float bodies, allows it to associate the pitch movement with a pitch motion that oscillates the free water ballast.
+The anchoring system, in particular the peripheral fastening of the mooring line to the float bodies, allows it to associate the pitch movement with a pitch motion that oscillates the free water ballast.

 This system allows the ballast to produce on different types of swell even on the longest surges.